FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

 <img src="images/step_6.1.png"><br/>

 > **NOTE:** If you have tried this lab earlier, there might be a possibility that the previous session is still persistent.
 In such a case, you will see an **'Already exists'** message instead of the **'Created'** message as below.
-We would recommend you to continue the lab.
+We would recommend you to continue with the further steps of the lab..

 <img src="images/confmap_1b.png"><br/>